Dharwad: Hubli-Dharwad Municipal Corporation

 Hubli-Dharwad Municipal Corporation (HDMC) was constituted in 1962 by combining the two cities separated by a distance of 20 kilometres.
 The area covered by the corporation is spread over 45 revenue villages and is the second-largest city corporation in Karnataka state.
 The population of the city as per the 1991 census was 700,000.
 The population of Hubli-Dharwad is 1,158,000 (2020).
-Hubli Municipal Council was established under the Government of India Act of 1850, and the Dharwad Municipal Council first came into existence on 1 January 1856.
+Hubli Municipal Council was established under the Government of India Act 1850, and the Dharwad Municipal Council first came into existence on 1 January 1856.
 Both were merged later forming Hubli-Dharwad Municipal Corporation (HDMC) The headquarters of HDMC is situated in Hubballi, comprising 82 members covering four Vidhan Sabha Constituencies of Hubli-Dharwad.
-There has been a huge demand by people of Dharwad to create a separate civic body and get itself detached by HDMC.
+There has been a huge demand by the people of Dharwad to create a separate civic body and get itself detached by HDMC.
 Claims are that most of the funds are allocated to Hubli solely.

+On January 2, 2025 the Karnataka state cabinet declared the separation of Hubballi Dharwad municipal corporation, formation of new municipal corporation for the city of Dharwad.

 Transport

 Road

 Hubballi-Dharwad BRTS (also known as HDBRTS) is a bus rapid transit system built to serve the twin cities of Hubli and Dharwad, located in the North-Western part of Karnataka state in India.
 Hubli-Dharwad BRTS (HDBRTS) project is a Government of Karnataka initiative to foster long-term economic growth in the region.
 The project promotes fast, safe, comfortable, convenient and affordable public transportation between the twin cities and aims to reduce congestion and air pollution in the region.
 But it has severely affected the private traffic, by restricting the lanes.
 Many don't approve the project, as BRTS system has failed in many cities across India, for example both in Pune and Delhi.

 The length of the Hubli-Dharwad BRTS corridor is 22.25 km from CBT Hubli to CBT–Dharwad with the width of the cross-sections ranging from 44 to 35 m.
-The BRTS corridor includes segregated bus lanes, access-controlled bus stations, physical and fare integration with BRT feeder services, off-board ticketing through smart cards and bar-coded paper tickets, intelligent transport system and high-quality buses (Standard AC buses).
+The BRTS corridor includes segregated bus lanes, access-controlled bus stations, physical and fare integration with BRT feeder services, off-board ticketing through smart cards and bar-coded paper tickets, an intelligent transport system and high-quality buses (Standard AC buses).
 The corridor is designed for operating regular and express services.
 It consists of two lanes for BRTS buses on either side of the median bus station facilitating overtaking lanes for express services.
 Foot overbridges at six locations, PELICAN signals, and synchronised signal management are proposed to facilitate the easy approach of passengers to bus stations.